 - Is this actually needed?
 Agents often add “just in case” packages.

-- Is the version range what your repo uses (caret / tilde / pinned) or did the agent write
+- Is the version range your repo’s style (caret / tilde / pinned), or did the agent write something loose like

-Manually delete anything that doesn’t survive that audit.
+Manually delete anything that doesn’t survive that audit before you regenerate.

 Step 3: Regenerate the lockfile with the project’s package manager